pupil-labs/hmd-eyes/README.md

 3- Configure PupilGaze's property "Server IP" to point to Pupil PC (Port: 50020)

-4- Add the Virtual Reality SDK "Open VR" by going to Edit -> Project Settings -> Player -> Other Settings and selecting it using the +-symbol ("Virtual Reality Supported" has to be checked)
+[4- Some headsets like the HTC Vive require the Open VR SDK, which is not enabled in the project by default.
+You can add it by going to Edit -> Project Settings -> Player -> Other Settings and selecting it using the +-symbol ("Virtual Reality Supported" has to be checked too)]

-5- Plugin HTC Valve and start SteamVR in Steam
+5- Plugin the HMD and start it if you have not done so yet

 6- Hit the Play-Button in the Unity Editor (This starts Pupil Eye Processes, make sure the pupil is detected well)